shailendra/rasa-paschmann-rasa-ui-docker-compose/README.md

 - good evening
 - hey there

-Using below data ceate more Intent following above step.
+Use the below data and create more Intent following the above steps.

 *intent -* **goodbye**
 - bye